-Kate is a Lecturer in Innovation and Strategy and a member of the International Business, Strategy and Innovation group.
+Kate is a Senior Lecturer in Innovation and Strategy and a member of the International Business, Strategy and Innovation group.

 Before joining Loughborough in 2019 Kate had spent over 20 years working across the public, private and voluntary sector in a range of research, consultancy and programme management roles.
 She was research director at a spin out company of the University of Leicester from 2003 to 2011 that specialised in working with businesses, national and local governments, international organisations, and charities to develop and implement crime reduction and security strategies.
 Between 2011 and 2015 Kate was Head of Enterprise Development at the University of Northampton where she managed ERDF funded programmes including ‘Enterprise Ecologies’, a programme that sought to use enterprise and entrepreneurship skills to tackle low aspirations and achievements in deprived communities, and a follow-on programme that involved a package of business start-up, growth and innovation support for local businesses.